What to Do If Your Client Does Not Want to Sign A Model Release?

 The last option is to always require a model release.
 As a business owner, you have the right to implement any policies that you want to.
 This means that you do not have to enter into a photography agreement without a signed model release.
 However, if it is your policy to have a signed model release in order to shoot, you should regularly implement the policy.
 Clients should be aware, as soon as possible, that this is a firm policy held by your company so that everyone is on the same page.

 TLP’s take… when it comes to a model release or the comfortability of your client, you should typically side with your client.
-You don’t want to make the client feel uncomfortable by trying to convince them to sign it; your client’s happiness should outweigh the importance of using the photos for other purposes.
+You don’t want to make the client feel uncomfortable by trying to convince them to sign it; your client’s happiness should outweigh the importance of using the images for other purposes.
 However, you are always within your right to charge a privacy fee or never shoot without the release for your own preferences and safety.
 You have control and need to do what is best for your business.

 All TLP full-length photography contracts come with a model release clause!
-But if you need a model release form for your business, check out The Legal Paige’s Model Release Template, or alternatively use a Privacy of Photographs Clause.
+But if you need a model release form for your business, check out The Legal Paige’s Model Release Template, or alternatively use a Privacy of Images Clause.

 THIS BLOG POST IS NOT A SUBSTITUTE FOR LEGAL ADVICE.
 EVERY SITUATION IS DIFFERENT & IS FACT-SPECIFIC.
 A proper legal analysis is necessary based on your location and contract.
 Consult an attorney in your home state for advice regarding your contract or specific legal situation.